Stacked-Deck/stacked-deck.github.io/_posts/2025-06-06-The-Quest-For-A-Data-Request.markdown

 I've been doing research into Marvel Rivals matchmaking manipulation since Season 0 (and researching mm manipulation in gaming since 2020).
 I've got evidence to bring forward about the extent of the manipulation that gamers *need* to be aware of, but ideally need my battlelog data from Netease to collate everything.

 The problem?
-Netease are refusing to send the data, we're giving me an extreme run-around when trying to get information about my data, and now recently have seemingly removed the ability for any player to make a data request.
+Netease are refusing to send the data, were giving me an extreme run-around when trying to get information about my data, and now recently have removed the ability for any player to make a data request *AT ALL*.

 &nbsp;